Miami Blue Facts

 Miami Blue Physical Description

 But, perhaps most notably, the delicate little Miami Blue proves that beauty comes in all sizes.
-That is because individuals of the marvelous butterfly average a wingspan of only 0.87 -1.1 in (22 – 28 mm).
+That is because individuals of the marvelous butterfly, for all their beauty, never attain a large size.
+In point of fact, these only average a wingspan of only 0.87 -1.1 in (22 – 28 mm).

-In addition, like many Lepidoptera, it displays sexual dimorphism, if in a limited way.
+In addition, like many Lepidoptera, this small but beautiful species displays sexual dimorphism, if in a limited way.
 On males, the upperside of the wings show a bright metallic blue.
 However, on females, the pattern shows dark gray with a little blue.

-But, in both genders, the underside of the wings shows the exact same pattern of color.
+But, in both genders of the marvelous Miami Blue, the underside of the wings shows the exact same pattern of color.
 This consists of shades of gray, with a band of white on the hindwing.
 Four small black spots also appear on the hindwing, as well.

 - Kingdom: Animalia